jlsmith702/jls-site/contents/work/the-weather.md

 ~~~

 "The Weather" was written by Jessy for <a href="https://trapstreet.xyz/">Trap Street</a>'s Radiograph project, an audio series about strange things in real places.
-Starring Jonathan Baude and Jessy Editing by Amy Carver.
+Starring Jonathan Baude and Jessy.
+Editing by Amy Carver.
 Music by Josh Hambrock.